NateEag/nateeag.com/drafts/hardware-notes.md

 or any of the disruptions of modern systems.

 I bet I could get James to play Zork and ADVENT for hours.

+Apparently some models don't support case-sensitivity, so I need to find one that does.

 ## Physical Glass Terminal